possible mirror

 A mirror paired with a striped panel, each framed in solid beech wood.
 This unique work is designed to hang flush to the wall in differing configurations.

 The panel stripes were individually cut, hand painted and joined together.
-For this we used paint from the Farrow & Ball range - the colours and composition of the panel refer to a painting by the American artist Gene Davis (1920 - 1985).
+We used paint from the Farrow & Ball range and the colours and composition of the panel refer to a painting by the American artist Gene Davis (1920 - 1985).

 Main photograph by Guy Lockwood